 Trees intercept rainfall, holding it within their canopy and leaves.
 This allows it to slowly trickle down the branches and into the ground over a prolonged period of time.
 One single tree with a large canopy size, such as Tilia cordata, can hold over 4,500 litres of rainfall in an average year.
 A percentage of this rain will then evaporate directly from the leaves, significantly reducing the speed of storm water runoff.

-A number of trees have been noted for their use with SUDS.
+A number of trees have been noted for their use with Sustainable Urban Drainage Systems.
 These include trees with large canopies to intercept and hold rainfall along with trees that thrive in locations prone to sudden flooding.
 These are ideal varieties to specify within areas designed to collect stormwater runoff.

 Liquidambar styraciflua